NYC moves to terminate Trump Organization contracts after Capitol riot

 Trump National Golf Club Bedminster is owned by the Trump Organization and Trump would golf there at points during his presidency.

-Fox News' Ryan Gaydos contributed to this report.
+Fox News' Marta Dhanis and Ryan Gaydos contributed to this report.